FionnJohnson/facial-expression-recognition/results/README.md

 ### Results Summary

-- XGBoost achieve the highest accuracy score when comparing all four expressions.
+- Random Forests achieved the highest accuracy score when comparing all four expressions.
   - This was achieved using four time points from the landmark data
 - The addition of procrustes analysis (the method of aligning the shape data) is crucial and proved to significantly improve model performance.
 - Some expression pairs required complex boundaries to seperate them, whereas others were linearly separable.